SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Account

-Account is brontosaurus record type, account can be controlled by a human user or robot.
+-   Account is brontosaurus record type.
+-   An account can be controlled by a human user or robot.

 ## G

 ### Group

-Group is brontosaurus record type.
+-   Group is brontosaurus record type.
-Group is one of the property of an account record, an account can be assign to multiple group.
+-   Group is one of the property of an account record, an account can be assign to multiple group.

+## I

+### Image

+-   Brontosaurs Image is a runnable docker image for deployment